 3.3 GUT MICROBIOTA

-There was significantly (P<0.05) reduced E.coli count was recorded in all the groups compared to control diet.
-Supplementation of synbiotic significantly (P<0.05) reduced E. coli count followed by AGP, probiotic and prebiotic compared to control.
-Lactobacillus spp count was significantly (P<0.05) higher in all the treatments compared to control diet.
-Lactobacillus spp count was significantly (P<0.05) higher in synbiotic followed by prebiotic, probiotic and AGP compared to control (Table 4).
+There was significantly (P<.05) reduced E.coli count was recorded in all the groups compared to control diet.
+Supplementation of synbiotic significantly (P<.05) reduced E. coli count followed by AGP, probiotic and prebiotic compared to control.
+Lactobacillus spp count was significantly (P<.05) higher in all the treatments compared to control diet.
+Lactobacillus spp count was significantly (P<.05) higher in synbiotic followed by prebiotic, probiotic and AGP compared to control (Table 4).
 Similar to present study Abdel-Raheem et al. (2012) who found substantial elevation in Lactobacilli colony counts in the duodenum and jejunum of broilers supplemented with synbiotic [1].
 These results are in agreement with Raksasiri et al. (2018), Abdel-Raheem et al. (2012), Mohammed et al. (2019) who reported synbiotic supplementation significantly decreased E.coli count in broilers [21,1,18].
-Song et al. (2022), reported that the population of Lactobacillus was higher (P<0.05) in the Synbiotic group compared with the control or Antiobiotic groups [24].
+Song et al. (2022), reported that the population of Lactobacillus was higher (P<.05) in the synbiotic group compared with the control or antiobiotic groups [24].

 These positive results with synbiotic could be due to beneficial bacteria present in synbiotic, modify the gut microflora by inducing the immunoglobulin production [3]; lowers gut pH by the breakdown of indigestible carbohydrates [14]; preventing adherence of pathogenic bacteria to the intestinal epithelia through competitive exclusion [12]; and reducing intestinal barrier permeability (leaky gut) via increased gut integrity and epithelial defense response [17].